Logistical constraints slowing cantonment process: CTSAMVM

 “CTSAMVM urges the VIP Protection Force to be formed as a matter of urgency and the formation and training of the Necessary Unified Forces to begin as soon as possible,” he said.

-Meanwhile, the CTSAMVM said it has observed a number of a number of incidents,involving non-signatories to the peace agreement, including abductions of civilians on the road between Kerika and Mambe.
+Meanwhile, the CTSAMVM said it has observed a number of a number of incidents, involving non-signatories to the peace agreement, including abductions of civilians on the road between Kerika and Mambe.

 "They are being investigated by CTSAMVM.
 Another area of concern to CTSAMVM is the ongoing tensions in Maiwut which we are investigating and will discuss here today," noted Abiche.